Everyone at the Table

 And now I feel really connected to the teams and the groups I'm involved in, but I think it's hard to, you know, branch out and kind of socialize with people in the other departments, which I think is extremely important.

+I hear that.
 Thanks, Spencer.
 All right, Chloe, and you can finish us off with the list of challenges.

-I'm going to make sure I'm going to keep you honest.
+I'm going to make sure, I'm going to keep you honest.
 Okay.

-Yeah, I'm glad that Hugh Jong mentioned the emotional aspect as well.
-I think like, this has been a difficult time for many people.
+Yeah.
+I'm glad that Hugh Jong mentioned the emotional aspect as well.
+I think like this has been a difficult time for many people.

 So having a lot of honest conversations with different teammates about how everyone's doing and checking in often has definitely been, you know, everyone's facing sort of unique challenges.

-Like in the SF office, I could go find someone on the product or billing team and ask a question in person, and you have to take a lot of that and put it into the Internet somehow and, you know, find someone online and get ahold of them.
+And you have to take a lot of that and put it into the Internet somehow and, you know, find someone online and get ahold of them.

 And that can be pretty challenging.
 Yeah.

-My heart goes out for everyone, because I know it hasn't been easy.
-And like, yeah, we've only scratched the surface.
+My heart goes out for everyone because I know it hasn't been easy and like, yeah, we've only scratched the surface.

 So what are some things that folks are doing to kind of make things better?

-Maybe, James, we can start with you.
+Maybe James, we can start with you.

 What's like at least one thing that you guys have done that seems to be working or getting some traction for improving things?

-Yeah, I mean, as I mentioned before, I think we had pretty good infrastructure to, you know, pretty good initiatives in place because we're a team that travels a lot.
+Yeah.
+I mean, as I mentioned before, I think we had pretty good infrastructure to, you know, pretty good initiatives in place because we're a team that travels a lot.

 So I think we focus less on, you know, the business side.